lostb1t/dokku-limit/README.md

 sudo dokku plugin:install https://github.com/sarendsen/dokku-limit.git limit
 ```

-On installation you might want to change the default limits that are used for apps/procs.
-Or set limits on an app base/proc before deploying/restarting.
+On installation you might want to change the default limits.
+Or set limits for an app/proc pair before deploying/restarting.
 If no limits are yet set (after plugin installation or first time app deployment) or a new procces type is added to an app then the default limits will be used as template.
 See usage on changing the defaults.